by Armani Sanchez-Yu.

 Yl’undrea’s Drift: Magic depleted to increase defense and fortitude.

 Dark Deity is a very ambitious SRPG made by Sword and Axe LLC with many distinguishing features to it.
-Among it’s cast of 30 playable characters, and immense class system, Dark Deity offers one more very important feature that really allows players to customize their units/characters the way they want to.
+Among its cast of 30 playable characters and immense class system, Dark Deity offers one more very important feature that really allows players to customize their units/characters the way they want to.
 These customization options come in the form of Eternal Aspects, or items that your characters equip that can drastically change the way the unit is played.
-The game provides tons of these aspects for you to put on your units, so it is only natural that some are better than others.
+The game provides tons of these aspects for you to put on your units, so it’s only natural that some are better than others.

 The goal of this guide is to cover each aspect, give an overview of how good the aspect is, and give some character/class combinations that can really get the most out of these aspects.
-Do keep in mind that as of writing this, some aspects in the game do not work as intended.
-This guide will be written and these aspects will be analyzed and ranked as if they all functioned as intended so that when things are all patched out, this guide will still be usable.
-All Aspects will also be analyzed as if you were doing a normal vanilla run with no special rules or requirements.
+Do keep in mind that as of this writing, some aspects in the game do not work as intended.
+As such, this guide will be written, and these aspects will be analyzed and ranked, as if they all functioned as they were meant to so that when things are all patched out, this guide will still be usable.
+All Aspects will also be analyzed as if you were doing a normal, vanilla run with no special rules or requirements.

 Also, there will be massive character unlock spoilers, class options spoilers, and boss spoilers ahead.
 Read at your own discretion.